Opendock Blog

 7 Risks of Not Using a Dock Scheduling Tool for Live Unloads

 A live unload is the process in which a truck gets unloaded right away while the driver waits.
 This differs from drop trailers, where drivers leave the trailers and return later.
-Live unloads must be fast and require sufficient planning with zero delays.
+Live unloads must be fast and require precise planning with zero delays.
+Even one truck arriving at the wrong time can disrupt operations — creating delays, escalating costs, and straining carrier relationships.

 1. Excessive Wait Times Leading to Higher Detention Fees